Portage Documentation

 ...: warning: dereferencing type-punned pointer will break strict-aliasing rules

 This warning crops up when code starts casting distinct pointer types and then dereferencing them.
 Generally, this is a violation of aliasing rules which are part of the C standard.
 Historically, these warnings did not show up as the optimization was not turned on by default.
 With gcc-4.1.x and newer though, the -O2 optimization level enables strict aliasing support.
-For information, please review these links: NetBSD Explanation, Gentoo Dev Thread, GCC Docs
+For information, please review these links: NetBSD Explanation, Gentoo Dev Thread, GCC Docs, Practical examples.

 To fix this issue, use the methods proposed in the links mentioned earlier.
 If you're unable to do so, then a work around would be to append the gcc -fno-strict-aliasing flag to CFLAGS in the ebuild.